mim1q/ConvenientNameTags/changelogs/convenientnametags_0.3.0.md

 ## Improvements

 - Pressing Enter in the Name Tag Screen now applies the name change
-- Pressing Shift + Enter clears the name
+- Pressing Shift + Enter in the screen clears the name